sbreatnach/homelab/README.md

 # use DNS on VPN server while active
 DNS = 10.99.0.1, 1.1.1.1
-# Enable the following on Linux only -
+# Enable the following on Linux w/ systemd-resolved only -
 # enables use of DNS with whatever is managing it
 #PostUp = resolvectl dns %i 10.99.0.1; resolvectl domain %i "~."
 #PreDown = resolvectl revert %i